-Glue the circles to the center of the top ring.
+Then glue the circles to the center of the top ring.

-Glue the bottom of the frog to the cardstock.
+Glue the bottom of the frog to the card stock.

 Quilling is the art of rolling paper.
 Usually, you would do it with 1/8 inch wide paper strips.
-Though it is easier for kids to use strips between 1/2 inch or 1 inch wide and use a paintbrush for a winder.
+Though, it is easier for kids to use strips between 1/2 inch or 1 inch wide and use a paintbrush for a winder.

 A great Valentine's craft.
 Don't forget to write your love message!

 Use a ruler to make the quilling strips.
-For your first project make the strips 1/2 inch wide and 8 1/2 inches long.
+For your first project, make the strips 1/2 inch wide and 8 1/2 inches long.
 Cut the strips from the paper.